Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-OS.md

 Wifi protected access

-- It is better security protocol then WEP.
+- It is better security protocol then WEP, It is an successor to the WEP in terms of security and authentication.
 - It uses stronger encryption protocol like Temporial key Integrity Protocol(TKIP).
 - Uses dynamically generated key, which are different and unique for